rex-9/Hello-World/README.md

-To reviewers...
-- Linter included (I don't know for sure whether this is right or wrong.)
-- README included
+Project Name - Hello Microverse
-- This project will display "Hello Microverse" with red color styling.
+Description - Hello World html template with red color.
-- No js included.
-- with .gitignore
+Built with - HTML and CSS with linters